Squerys/systemadblocker/README.md

 - Add Linux support
 - Add Host file edit method

-To use it, you just need to start the windows bath file, and u're good!
+To use it, you just need to start the windows batch file, and u're good!